Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Main Results

-Additionally, Assumptions \ref{main_assumption_for_f} and \ref{assumption_for_Support} are necessary for deriving both the upper and lower bounds of the DRE. \begin{assumption}[Assumptions for the Convex Function $f$] The convex function $f$ is assumed to satisfy the following: (F1) $f$ is three-times differentiable; (F2) $f''(u) > 0$ for all $u > 0$; and (F3) $E_P\big[f''(dQ/dP)\big] < \infty$. \end{assumption}
+\begin{assumption}[Assumptions for the Convex Function $f$] The convex function $f$ is assumed to satisfy the following conditions: (F1) $f$ is three-times differentiable; (F2) $f''(u) > 0$ for all $u > 0$; and (F3) $E_P\big[f''(dQ/dP)\big] < \infty$. \end{assumption}

-\begin{assumption}[Assumption for the Support] The support $\Omega$ is assumed to satisfy the following: (O1) $\mathrm{diag}(\Omega) < \infty$. \end{assumption}
+\begin{assumption}[Assumption for the Support] The support $\Omega$ is assumed to satisfy the following conditions: (O1) $\mathrm{diam}(\Omega) < \infty$. \end{assumption}

-Regarding the convex function $f$, we impose specific assumptions to facilitate the derivation of bounds.
-Under these conditions, we obtain the upper and lower bounds for the $L_p$ error in DRE through variational $f$-divergence optimization. \begin{theorem}[Informal.
+Under these conditions, we derive the upper and lower bounds for the $L_p$ error in DRE using variational $f$-divergence optimization. \begin{theorem}[Informal.
 See Theorem \ref{main_theorem_sample_requirement} and \ref{main_theorem_sample_requirement_2}] Assume $\Omega$ is a compact set in $\mathbb{R}^d$, where $d \ge 3$, and $f$ satisfies Assumption \ref{main_assumption_for_f}.
-Let $P$ and $Q$ denote the probability measures on $\Omega$, and let $\phi$ represent a $K$-Lipschitz function that minimizes the $f$-divergence loss functions.
-Let $\phi$ be a $K$-Lipschitz function that minimizes the $f$-divergence loss functions $\mathcal{L}_{f}^{(R,S)}(\cdot)$ defined as Equation (\ref{main_Eq_loss_func_f_div}) using early stopping.
+Let $P$ and $Q$ denote the probability measures on $\Omega$, and let $\phi$ represent a $K$-Lipschitz function that minimizes the $f$-divergence loss functions defined in Equation (\ref{main_Eq_loss_func_f_div}) using early stopping.
+Additionally, let $N=\min\{R, S\}$.

 \textbf{(Upper Bound)} Assume Assumption \ref{main_assumption_upper}: Thereafter, Equation (\ref{Eq_section_3_theorem_sample_requirement_t1_1}) holds for $1 \le p \le d/2$ such that